Best 90s Country Singers – 53 Artists and Bands to Know About

 Help Me Hold On 1990

 Travis Tritt brought a Southern rock influence to country music, making him stand out from many of his peers.
 Known for his strong vocals and energetic stage presence, Tritt blended classic country storytelling with a more modern, rock-infused sound.
-He won two Grammy Awards and helped pave the way for artists who were blending country with other genres.

 7. Vince Gill